mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 Suite Definition File
 ==============================

-The :term:`SDF` is a file in XML format used to specify the name of the suite, the physics schemes to run, groups of physics that run together, the order in which to run the physics, and whether subcycling will be used to run any of the parameterizations with shorter timesteps.
-The SDF files are part of the host model code.
+The :term:`SDF` is a file in XML format used to specify the name of the suite, the physics :term:`schemes <scheme>` to run, :term:`groups <group>` of physics that run together, the order in which to run the physics, and whether :term:`subcycling` will be used to run any of the :term:`parameterizations <parameterization>` with shorter timesteps.
+The SDF files are part of the :term:`host model` code.

-In addition to the primary parameterization categories (such as radiation, boundary layer, deep convection, resolved moist physics, etc.), the SDF can have an arbitrary number of interstitial schemes in between the parameterizations to preprocess or postprocess data.
+In addition to the :term:`primary parameterization <primary scheme>` categories (such as radiation, boundary layer, deep convection, resolved moist physics, etc.), the SDF can have an arbitrary number of :term:`interstitial scheme`\ s in between the parameterizations to preprocess or postprocess data.
 In many models, this interstitial code is not obvious to the model user but, with the SDF, both the primary parameterizations and the interstitial schemes are listed explicitly.

-The format of the SDF is specified by a schema and all host models that use CCPP include file ``suite.xsd`` to describe the schema.
+The format of the SDF is specified by a schema and all host models that use :term:`CCPP` include file ``suite.xsd`` to describe the schema.

 The name of the suite is listed at the top of the SDF, right after the XML declaration, and must be consistent with the name of the SDF: file ``suite_ABC.xml`` contains ``suite name=’ABC’``, as in the example below.
 The suite name is followed by the version of the XML schema used.